eugene-babichenko/zpm/README.md

 on the first run.
 You can change the location of your configuration file using the `--config` argument.

+The default configuration file will be generated on the first run of any `zpm` command.

 Here is an example configuration:

 ```yaml